 - The Petitioner must convince the court that the Grantor intended the house to be in the Trust.
 There is a risk that the court might deny an 850 or Heggstad Petition if it doesn’t meet the “Heggstad standard.”

-The second option is to simply probate the house.
+- The second option is to simply probate the house.
 Usually, when a Trust is created, the Grantor also creates a Pour-Over Will, which is a Will that pours the decedent’s remaining assets into the Trust.
 Unfortunately, the assets will have to go through the probate process to be transferred into the Trust.
 The probate process takes time.

-A Heggstad Petition is faster and simpler, but it is not guaranteed to work.
+- A Heggstad Petition is faster and simpler, but it is not guaranteed to work.
 The probate option is slower, but it is guaranteed to work.
 A lawyer with experience in the trust and estate field can advise you on whether your 850 Petition under the Heggstad case is likely to succeed.